tomahawk-player/tomahawk/README.md

 ## WHAT TOMAHAWK IS

 Tomahawk is a free multi-source and cross-platform music player.
 An application that can play not only your local files, but also stream from services like Spotify, Beats, SoundCloud, Google Music, YouTube and many others.
-You can even connect with your friends' Tomahawks, share your musical gems or listen along to them.
+You can even connect with your friends' Tomahawks, share your musical gems or listen along with them.
 Let the music play!

 ![Tomahawk Screenshot](/data/screenshots/tomahawk-screenshot.png?raw=true)

 ## HOW TOMAHAWK WORKS

 Tomahawk is basically a **music metadata player**.
 At its core it decouples the metadata about a song from the source and reassembles it for each user based on their individual music accessibility and rights.
 In short, given the name of a song and artist Tomahawk will find the right source, for the right user at the right time.
 This fundamentally different approach to music enables a range of new music consumption and sharing experiences previously not possible.

 ## MUSIC SOURCES